Bulgaria in the Eurovision Song Contest 2022: At Eurovision

 In Bulgaria, all shows were broadcast on BNT 1 and BNT 4, with commentary by Elena Rosberg and Petko Kralev.
-The Bulgarian spokesperson, who announced the top 12-point score awarded by the Bulgarian jury during the final, was Janan Dural.
+BNT appointed Janan Dural as its spokesperson to announce the top 12-point score awarded by the Bulgarian jury during the final.

 Semi-final

 Intelligent Music Project took part in technical rehearsals on 30 April and 4 May, followed by dress rehearsals on 9 and 10 May.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.

 The Bulgarian performance featured the entire band on stage dressed in black clothing.
 The performance was defined by constant pyrotechnics on stage and intricate patterns on gold coloured LED lights in the background.
 The band also used the secondary stage as well as the main stage for their performance.

 At the end of the show, Bulgaria was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 This was Bulgaria's first non-qualification to the grand final since returning to the contest after a two year absence in 2016.
 It was later revealed that Bulgaria placed sixteenth in the semi-final, receiving a total of 29 points: 18 points from the televoting and 11 points from the juries.